-Soraya combines activism with academia to give voice to underprivileged population, she is a lifelong women and human rights advocate and activist.
+Soraya combines activism with academia to give voice to the underprivileged population, she is a lifelong woman and human rights advocate and activist.
 She is one of the founding members of UNWomen-USNC Greater LA Chapter and she is currently serving as ambassador.
-She has gained the knowledge and drive for leadership through her life experiences, lifelong dedication to advocacy, and education.
-She has been a community leader and has helped paved the way for other women to follow their passions.
+She has gained the knowledge and drives for leadership through her life experiences, lifelong dedication to advocacy, and education.
+She has been a community leader and has helped pave the way for other women to follow their passions.
 She often focuses on gender empowerment and building on community strengths and resiliency.
 She is the current Advocacy Chair & co-president of the UNASUA-SFV Chapter.
 She is vice president of Kurdish Community of Southern California (KCSC) and helps organize community gatherings, mobilizes for urgent human rights actions, and plans culturally enriching events.

 Dr. Fallah believes in giving back to society and educational institutes, as such she is a proud board member of CSUN Eisner College of Education Alumni Chapter.